Sinus Lift Surgery for Teeth Implants: Procedure, Costs, and Other Information

-Dentists charge anywhere from around £600 to £3,000 in the UK and $1,500 to $5,000 in the US.
+Dentists charge anywhere from around £600 to £3,000 in the UK.
 These costs are per side, and may be higher depending on how complex the work is and how much bone graft material is required.
 If you have already received a quote for implants, check whether this includes any preparatory work like bone grafts and sinus surgery.

 Dental implants are usually not available on the NHS in the UK, and the same goes for any preparatory surgery.
 So, if you’re paying privately for your implants, you’ll have to pay privately for your sinus graft too.